Last Updated on

 - Extend the range of your home network to ensure that every corner of the home can use smart home devices

-- Connects all your smart home devices and makes them control with a single smartphone app or menu
+- Connects all your smart home devices and makes them controllable with a single smartphone app or menu

 - Allows you to create conditional triggers using sensors